Medicare Glossary and Definition of Health Care Terms

 Open Enrollment Period (for Medigap): A one-time-only six month period when you can buy any Medigap policy you want that is sold in your state.
-It starts in the first month that you are covered under Medicare Part B and you are age 65 or older.
-During this period, you can’t be denied coverage or charged more due to past or present health problems.
+It starts in the first month after you enrolled in Medicare Part B. During this period, you can’t be denied coverage or charged more due to past or present health problems.

-Original Medicare: A fee-for-service health plan that lets you go to any doctor, hospital, or other healthcare supplier who accepts Medicare and is accepting new Medicare patients.
+Original Medicare: A fee-for-service health plan that lets you go to any doctor, hospital, or other health care supplier who accepts Medicare and is accepting new Medicare patients.
 You must pay the deductible.
-Medicare pays its share of the Medicare approved amount, and you pay your share (coinsurance).
-In some cases you may be charged more than the Medicare-approved amount.
+Medicare pays its share of the Medicare-approved amount, and you spend your share (coinsurance).
+In some cases, you may be charged more than the Medicare-approved amount.
 Original Medicare has two parts: Part A (Hospital Insurance) and Part B (Medical Insurance).

 Pre-Existing Condition: A health problem you had before the date that a new insurance policy starts.

 Prescription Drug Plans (PDPs): Drug plan offered through a Medicare Advantage Plan (MAPD) or through a standalone prescription drug plan.

 Preferred Provider Organization Plan (PPO): A type of Medicare Advantage Plan which pay less if you use doctors, hospitals, and providers that belong to the network.
 You can use doctors, hospitals, and providers outside of the network for an additional cost.

 Premium: The periodic payment to Medicare, health care plan or prescription drug plan.